MicrosoftDocs/winrt-api/windows.applicationmodel.core/applistentry_launchforuserasync_538168004.md

 # Windows.ApplicationModel.Core.AppListEntry.LaunchForUserAsync

 ## -description
-Launch the app associated with this [AppListEntry](applistentry.md) with the context of a specified user.
+Launch the app associated with this [AppListEntry](applistentry.md) within the context of a specified user.

 ## -parameters
 ### -param user